Limited time only

 What's the difference between work hours and billable hours?

-Work hours refer to the total time an employee is paid to be on duty.
-Billable hours are the specific hours a freelancer, contractor, or professional services firm can charge directly to a client for project work.
+Work hours are the total time an employee is paid to be on duty.
+Billable hours are the specific hours a freelancer, contractor, or service firm can charge directly to a client for project work.

 Disclaimer